akuzko/redux-store-events/README.md

 ## Usage

-### 1. Define Events Namespace
+### 1. Define events namespace

+Events are organizaed in namespaces.
 Basic setup for most common CRUD actions may look like this:

 ```js
 // events/todos.js

 import events from 'redux-store-events';
 import update from 'update-js';
 import { get, post, put, destroy } from 'your-requests-lib';